How Does Cortisol Affect Hair Loss and Growth?

 Chronic stress, the kind many of us experienced in 2020, for example, results in high cortisol levels over periods of months, even years.
 Neurologists report that this is a relatively new development in human history.

 If you’ve been under an overwhelming amount of stress and have experienced hair loss, increased cortisol levels could be to blame.
-Here, we dive into the complex ways the hormone can impact our bodies and our lives, plus how we can manage and reduce our overall stress levels and combat the negative impacts cortisol can have on our luscious locks.
+Here, we dive into the complex ways the hormone can impact our bodies and our lives, plus how we can manage and reduce our overall stress levels and what products you should use if you're noticing hair thinning.

 What Is Cortisol?